corrode/corrode.github.io/content/blog/dyn-compatibility/index.md

 ```

 The downside is that `Box<dyn>` is often viral in your codebase:  you'll end up writing out the concrete type as `Box<dyn Widget>` more often than you'd like, which can lead to noisy code.

+On top of that, this fix only works for methods that return `Self`.
+If your trait also has static methods or generic methods, you'll need to combine this approach with one of the other fixes.

 ### Fix #4: Split Into Two Traits